JuliaSymbolics/Symbolics.jl/page/numeric-expressions.md

 **Simplifying assumptions**

-By default, variables created with `@variables` macro make some _simplifying_ assumptions.
-Namely, multiplication and addition are assumed to be commutative and associative, divison assumes that the domain of the denominator does not contain zero.
+By default, variables created with the `@variables` macro make some simplifying assumptions.
+Namely, multiplication and addition are assumed to be commutative and associative, and division assumes that the domain of the denominator does not contain zero.
 These assumptions help Symbolics maintain a compact canonical representation of expressions.
-This saves on algorithmic complexity, memory and results in most expressions being simplified enough that calling `simplify` explicitly becomes unnecessary. (`simplify` is still necessary to apply things like trigonometric identities or to simplify fractions by eliminating the GCD from the numerator and denominator)
+This reduces algorithmic complexity and memory usage, and results in most expressions being simplified upon construction.
+This often makes calling `simplify` explicitly unnecessary. (`simplify` is still necessary to apply things like trigonometric identities or to simplify fractions by eliminating the GCD from the numerator and denominator)

 \repl{
 x + y